TurkeyMcMac/large_slugs/README.md

 The light brown grass slug spawns on regular grass on the surface.
 It can only move on grass and dirt.

-Grass slugs can be eaten for one food point.
+Grass slugs can be cooked and eaten for two food points.

 ### Pine Slug

 The dark brown pine slug spawns in pine forests.
 It can only move on dirt, pine trees trunks, and the ground covering of the pine forests.

-Pine slugs can be eaten for one food point.
+Pine slugs can be cooked and eaten for two food points.

 ### Rainforest Slug

 The yellow rainforest slug spawns in rainforests.
 It can only move on dirt, jungle tree trunks, and the ground covering of the rainforests.

-Rainforest slugs can be eaten for two food points.
+Rainforest slugs can be cooked and eaten for three food points.

 ### Cave Slug

 The gray cave slug spawn at level -32 and below on stone.
 It can only move on stone, cobblestone, and coal-bearing stone.

-Cave slugs can be eaten for two food points.
+Cave slugs can be cooked and eaten for three food points.
 Two cave slugs can be crafted into a lump of coal.

 ### Iron Slug